Sadiya248/BMI-TRACKER-APP/README.md

 3. **Healthcare**: Medical professionals may use BMI as a quick tool for identifying potential health risks associated with weight.
 4. **Educational Tool**: The app can be used in educational settings to help students learn about BMI, nutrition, and the importance of maintaining a healthy weight.

-### Conclusion

-The **BMI Tracker App** provides a practical and easy-to-use solution for calculating and understanding Body Mass Index.
-With its simple interface, users can quickly determine their BMI, interpret the result, and receive tailored health recommendations.
-The app is highly applicable to personal health tracking, fitness management, and medical assessments.
-By using basic Python libraries like Tkinter, the app demonstrates how easy it is to build a useful health tool using Python programming, making it a valuable resource for anyone looking to gain insight into their weight and health.

 #OUTPUT